 Centacare Transitional Support Workers provide and coordinate tailored comprehensive support packages agreed with each participant and based on the participant’s own needs, strengths, and goals.
 Available support services include: financial planning; referrals to specialist health, welfare, financial counselling, employment and training services; practical home management and living skills; mentoring for maintaining work and training; assistance with parenting, school attendance and family issues; and assistance with home loan applications.
 Participants are supported to access the Housing Authority’s shared equity scheme, allowing them to reach home ownership sooner by purchasing a percentage of a property in conjunction with the Authority.

-To find out more about the programme ring either Dianne Bin Sali in Broome on 9192 1302, or Tauri Louden in Derby on 9193 1946.
+To find out more about the programme ring either Marissa Randell in Broome on 9192 1302, or Tauri Louden in Derby on 9193 1946.
 If you are interested in this program please complete the ‘Expression of Interest’ document which can be downloaded from the Links Menu.

 We are grateful for the funding and support for this program through the Kimberley Development Commission (KDC) and the Housing Authority (the Authority).